 What is split second?

-Split Second is a unique competition for Victorian young people aged 18-30, to create a short film to help save young lives on our roads.
+Split Second is a unique competition for young people, created to help save young lives on our roads.

 The Prize

-Brief 1 - Driving Tired
+Brief 1 - Speeding

 Brief 2 - Seatbelt Usage